eshern/products-recommender-system-MarkovChains/README.md

 Question that could be answered by Markov Chains model with DTMC applied as Transient Analysis with Transition Matrix for all 'product_id' product purchase sequence for all 'user_session' as states transition:

-- What are the produdct a user most likely to puchase next after a purchased a current product?
+- What are the products a user most likely to puchase next after a purchased a current product?

 ## **Conclusion:**